ts33kr/granite/README.md

-the files containing source code, either as a part of implementation or as a usage example; please bear with us on this one, as it is the most up-to-date sort of documentation that we have, due to the fact that our project is young and its design changes and evoles rapidly.
+the files containing source code, either as a part of implementation or as a usage example; please bear with us on this one, as it is the most up-to-date sort of documentation that we have, due to the fact that our project is young and its design changes and evolves rapidly.
 Below follows a bullet-list of highlights currently implemented.
 We also strongly encourage you to browse over the project source codes and discover more pieces there, ones that haven't been documented yet.